Bkoji1150/ecs/README.md

 # ECS
 # This Module is used to build an ecs cluster with Terraform
-Using terraform to create and manage terraform
+Using terraform to create and manage AWS ECS CLUSTER WITH ALL IT'S COMPONENTS

 This module builds the infrastructure for **hqr-operational-enviroment** agen in the **REPORTING-BACKEND** cell.